 Tadano Demag has adopted a new engineering design for the SSL Sideways Superlift system on the AC 450-7.
 This is a critical enhancement to the Demag SSL solution, said the company, with the Superlift arms now being mounted all the way in the front, on the head of the base section, meaning that they are ultimately longer and thus well-suited to larger lifting capacities.

-According to Tadano Demag, with such an improvement, the AC 450-7 is also considerably superior to other seven-axle cranes or even some eight-axle units in a number of boom positions.
+With regard to lifting capacities, this also means that the Demag AC 450-7 is considerably superior to other seven-axle cranes or even some eight-axle units in a number of boom positions, according to Tadano Demag.
 More specifically, the AC 450-7 can lift 73.5 t at a radius of 9 m when equipped with a 60-m main boom with an SSL configuration, 37.9 t at a 13 m radius when the boom is telescoped out completely to a length of 80 m, and 12.8 t at a radius of 50 m with this configuration.

 However, the new Superlift design not only delivers more powerful performance, but also better functionality and handling.
 The new design only requires one single wire rope line for the connection between the main boom head and the SSL arm.
 In addition, the SSL arms are pinned hydraulically on the main boom, which reduces manual work for securing the arms and the associated work at height.